Britain tightens COVID rules as world on alert over omicron

-LONDON (AP) — The U.K. tightened up rules Saturday on mask-wearing and on testing of international arrivals after finding two cases of the new potentially more contagious omicron variant of the coronavirus as governments around the world sought to shore up their defenses.
+LONDON (AP) — The U.K. tightened up rules Saturday on mask-wearing and on testing of international arrivals after finding two cases of the new potentially more contagious omicron variant of the coronavirus.

-Amid fears that the recently identified new variant has the potential to be more resistant to the protection offered by vaccines, there are growing concerns that the pandemic and associated lockdown restrictions will persist for far longer than hoped.
+Amid fears that the recently identified new variant has the potential to be more resistant to the protection offered by vaccines, there are growing concerns around the world that the pandemic and associated lockdown restrictions will persist for far longer than hoped.
+Many countries have already imposed travel restrictions on flights from southern Africa in the four days since the omicron variant was first identified in South Africa.

-Prime Minister Boris Johnson said it was necessary to take “targeted and precautionary measures” after two people tested positive for the new variant in England, and that these will be reviewed in three weeks when scientists will know more about omicron.
+In an attempt to slow the spread, British Prime Minister Boris Johnson said it was necessary to take “targeted and precautionary measures” after two people tested positive for the new variant in England.

-He also said mask-wearing in shops and on public transport will be required and that the vaccination program will be accelerated, without providing specific details.
+“Right now this is the responsible course of action to slow down the seeding and the spread of this new variant and to maximize our defenses,” he told a news conference.

-“Right now this is the responsible course of action to slow down the seeding and the spread of this new variant and to maximize our defenses,” he said.
-“From today we’re going to boost the booster campaign.”
+He also said mask-wearing in shops and on public transport will be required and said the independent group of scientists that advises the British government on the rollout of coronavirus vaccines has been asked to accelerate the vaccination program, potentially by expanding the numbers eligible for a booster jab or allowing older children to get a second dose of vaccine.

 One of the two new cases was found in the southeastern English town of Brentwood, while the other is in the central city of Nottingham.
 The two cases are linked and involve travel from southern Africa.
 The two confirmed cases are self-isolating alongside their households while contact tracing and targeted testing takes place.